Learn how to set up the Kandji API in Postman.

 Create Environment Variables

-Creating environment variables allows you to store variables such as your API token more securely, as well as use the same variables across different Collections in Postman.
+Creating environment variables allows you to store values such as your API token more securely and use the same variables across different Collections in Postman.
 You can read more about this in Postman's Collections article.

 - Select Environment.